sid-fireskull/GloApp/README.md

 # GloApp
-A android project with the implementation of MVVM Architechture, Retrofit, Android Paging library, Dependency Injection(Daggar 2), DataBinding
+A android project with the implementation of MVVM Architechture(Android X), Retrofit, Android Paging library, Dependency Injection(Daggar 2), DataBinding